trofi/trofi.github.io.gen/posts/259-shrinking-closure-example.md

 runtime closure.
 It's a bug.

-More interesting hack is to grep full runtime closure for files that are cleary development-only: `C` ehader files, `pkg-config` files and so on.
+More interesting hack is to grep full runtime closure for files that are clearly development-only: `C` header files, `pkg-config` files and so on.
 Here is a `grep` example again for `fheroes2`:

 ```